-Dean has close to 20 years’ experience of investing in ICT businesses in Africa with a background in corporate finance.
+Dean Dean is the co-founder and Chief Executive Officer of Crossfin and has close to 20 years’ experience of investing in ICT businesses in Africa with a background in corporate finance.
 His experience is broad and extends from pure investor to corporate development to hands on responsibility within the senior finance and executive leadership functions at both the operational and corporate levels.

-Anton is the co-founder and COO at CrossFin.
+Anton is the co-founder and Chief Exponential Officer at Crossfin.
 He has more than 25 years of technology, retail, eCommerce and M&A experience in entrepreneurial and corporate entities with a specific focus on technology, payments, strategy and operations.
 His experience enables him to provide high quality strategic and operational solutions to both business development and value creation.

 Co-Founder & CEO